 To be honest most of my equipment isn’t that serious… pretty much everything is second hand and most of it isn’t worth loads.
 I bought the Korg MS2000BR with my student loan whilst at uni.
 That was the first physical synth I had used.
 I’m still learning new things about it years later and it still features pretty heavily in lots of my music.

-Thanks for taking some photos around your studio.
+Thanks for inviting us into your studio.
 Where is it located and do you share with anyone else?

 My ’studio’ is actually just a room in my flat in Sydenham.
 It also serves as a studio for my graphics work and my girlfriend who works from home as a designer too.